Sreeram5/Rainbow2024p1/README.md

 # Rainbow2024p1
 Learn what a repository is all about
-This is a poem about Rainbows and kobe bryant
+This is a poem about Rainbows and kobe Bryant and michael Red
-Red
 Orange
 Yellow